deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 Notice how the last line only equals 29 instead of 30.

 3. The last thing to take note of, is sometimes the calculations just get mangled.
 I don't really have a good explanation for this one.
-Sometimes the numbers will be off by a few bytes, sometimes `1`'s do not get carried down to the next line when you reach a multiple of 256, etc. Just keep messing with the values if this happens, and you will figure it out!.
+Sometimes the numbers will be off by a few bytes, sometimes `1`'s do not get carried down to the next line when you reach a multiple of 256, etc. Just keep messing with the values if this happens, and you will figure it out!

 Before I update the PoC, here are the assembler instructions for the opcodes we are going to execute for `calc.exe`: